drifter1/compiler/README.md

 To clean the build files and binary executable, you just have to type `make clean`.

 > [!NOTE]
-> The above command does not remove debugging files such as *symtab_dump_out*, which are created when you use the compiler itself.
+> The above command does not remove debugging files such as *symtab_dump.out* and *revisit_dump.out*, which are created when you use the compiler itself.
 These files need to be removed manually.

 # Articles